The fashion world mourns André Leon Talley: ‘No one was grander and more soulful than you were’

 “My fashion history is not so great, and his is impeccable, so I think I learned a lot from him,” Wintour said in the 2018 documentary “The Gospel According to André.”

+In a statement to Vogue on Wednesday, Wintour said, “The loss of André is felt by so many of us today.”
+She praised his generational talent and infectious enthusiasm but acknowledged the ups and downs in their relationship.
+Talley accused her of abandoning him following the release of his 2020 memoir.

+“Yet it’s the loss of André as my colleague and friend that I think of now; it’s immeasurable,” Wintour said.
+“He was magnificent and erudite and wickedly funny — and mercurial, too.
+Like many decades-long relationships, there were complicated moments, but all I want to remember today, all I care about, is the brilliant and compassionate man who was a generous and loving friend to me and to my family for many, many years, and who we will all miss so much.”

 Born on Oct.
 16, 1948, in Washington, Talley was raised by his maternal grandmother, Binnie Francis Davis, who was a cleaner at Duke University.
 Talley learned style and fashion from Davis and her friends when they would wear their finest hats and clothes every Sunday at church.
+When he was around 9 or 10, Talley found an issue of Vogue at his public library in Durham, N.C.
+Talley told The Post’s Robin Givhan in 2017 that finding the issue of Vogue “was the escape moment for me.”
+He said to NPR in 2018 that flipping through the magazine felt as if he was going down a “rabbit hole” into “a world of glamour.”

+Vogue "was my gateway to the world outside of Durham,” he said.
+“It was the world of literature, what was happening in the world of art, what was happening in the world of entertainment.”

 After he served as a receptionist at Interview magazine under Andy Warhol and the Paris bureau chief of Women’s Wear Daily, he arrived at Vogue with a vision of what fashion could, and should, look like on people of all colors and backgrounds.
+The capes, caftans, suits and robes he wore became part of his signature look and gave Talley a regal presence.

+“You can be aristocratic without having been born into an aristocratic family,” he said in the film.

+Talk-show host Whoopi Goldberg described Talley in “The Gospel According to André” as being “so many things he was not supposed to be.”

+In his memoir, Talley reflected on not just how far he had come since growing up in the Jim Crow South but also how much more he had left to give to fashion and culture.

+“To my 12-year-old self, raised in the segregated South, the idea of a Black man playing any kind of role in this world seemed an impossibility,” he wrote.
+“To think of where I’ve come from, where we’ve come from, in my lifetime, and where we are today, is amazing.
+And, yet, of course, we still have so far to go.”

 News of Talley’s death rocked people in the fashion world, who remembered him on Wednesday as an icon.
+Vogue mourned Talley on Twitter, honoring a man the magazine described as “one of the most recognizable faces and beloved figures in the industry, and beyond.”
 Bravo host Andy Cohen described his friend as “a force in fashion, a legendary storyteller.”

 On Instagram, von Furstenberg said she was heartbroken over the loss of her peer.